-- Oregon's AIDS Drug Assistance Program (ADAP) is the ADAP for Oregon. - The Early Intervention Program (EIP) is the ADAP for Washington.
+Oregon's AIDS Drug Assistance Program (ADAP) is your state's ADAP.

 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.